8 Items You Still Can’t Find in Stores (and Won’t for a While)

 While representatives from Nintendo have said that some manufacturers are back up to pre-COVID-19 levels of production, American consumers beg to differ.
 In many retailers, both online and in-person, it’s still a mad dash at each new shipment to snag the precious gaming system that has skyrocketed in popularity over quarantine.

 Scalpers, reselling bots, and other methods often buy up all the available units to resell to us desperate gamers at ridiculous markups.
-The Switch is one of those consoles and items that has only gotten more expensive than its predecessors.

 Certain paper products